 Byams-Pa Chen-po Lha-Khang

-The temple is situated in next to the Tsuglkand and houses a three meter high statue of the Bodhisattva Maitreya, who is called the future Buddha.
+The temple is situated next to the Tsuglkand and houses a three-meter high statue of the Bodhisattva Maitreya, who is called the future Buddha.

-The Kyil Khang is located on the right side of the Ser Khang and is bedecked with a huge Variochana mural which is surrounded by with eight bodhisattvas.
+The Kyil Khang is located on the right side of the Ser Khang and is adorned with a vast Vairochana mural surrounded by eight bodhisattvas.
 It is a great place to visit and explore.

-Located straight ahead of the Tabo Gompa entrance, the Tsuglkang is an astonishing antechamber that houses 32 nearly life sized statutes of bodhisattvas which line around a statute of Virochana Buddha, who is shown turning the wheel of law.
+Located straight ahead of the Tabo Gompa entrance, the Tsuglkang is an astonishing antechamber that houses 32 life-sized statues of bodhisattvas.
+These idols are lined around a statue of Virochana Buddha, who is shown turning the wheel of law.
 Besides, the inner chamber has a stucco of Amitabha Buddha with two smaller bodhisattvas.

-The second temple located towards the left from the Tsuglkang house breathtaking murals of the goddess Usnishavijaya and the green Tara.
+The second temple located towards the left of the Tsuglkang house breathtaking murals of the goddess Usnishavijaya and the green Tara.
 This is again a wonderful temple to admire.

-Founded by Ringchen Zangpo, the Great Translator in AD 996 the Tabo Gompa is believed to be the oldest and the continuously functioning Buddhist monastery in India.
-There are in total of nine shrines five of which date back to 10th and 11th century while other belong mostly from 15th and 17th century.
+Founded by Rinchen Zangpo, the Great Translator, in AD 996, the Tabo Gompa is believed to be the oldest and the continuously functioning Buddhist monastery in India.
+There are nine shrines, five of which date back to the 10th and 11th centuries.
+While others belong mostly from the 15th and 17th centuries.

-The main highlight is the main hall called Tsuglkang which has a total 32 of bodhisattvas lining the wall around the four bodied Vairochana Buddha, turning the wheel of law.
-There are beautiful paintings, exquisite murals and statues that draws a sense of wonder amongst the visitors.
-It is a must visit Gompa, while visiting the place.
+The main highlight is the main hall called Tsuglkang, which has a total of 32 bodhisattvas lining the wall around the four bodied Vairochana Buddha, turning the wheel of law.
+Beautiful paintings, exquisite murals, and statues draw a sense of wonder amongst the visitors.
+It is a must-visit Gompa while visiting the place.

-Nako Village is located around this little holy lake which looks amazing when seen against the backdrop of massive rock strewn mountains, punctuated by stupas all over.
-The lake is an elegance sight to behold.
+Nako Village is located around this little holy lake which looks amazing when seen against the backdrop of massive rock-strewn mountains punctuated by stupas.
+The lake is an elegant sight to behold.

 This incredible medieval monastery is located in this amazing offbeat destination of Lhalung.
-The central chapel have great old murals and a wonderfully ornate carved wooden back frieze.
+The central chapel has great old murals and a wonderfully ornate carved wooden back frieze.

 A ruined structure located on the hilltop above the old Gompa, the Dhankar fort is a great fort to admire and appreciate.
-The Dhankar Fort was once a very important structure that used to shelter the entire population of the valley during the war.
-It is also for this reason that the fort's name has “khar” in it, which means citadel.
+The Dhankar Fort was once a very important structure used to shelter the entire population of the valley during the war.
+For this reason, the fort's name has "Khar" in it, which means citadel.

-Located at an hour's walk from the Dhankar's village is Dhankar Tso, an elegant lake that offer stunning views of the valley and the twin peaks of Manirang, located at a height of 6,593 meters above sea level.
+Located at an hour's walk from Dhankar's village is Dhankar Tso, an elegant lake that offers stunning views of the valley and the twin peaks of Manirang, located at the height of 6,593 meters above sea level.

-This incredible 1,200 structure sits atop on the edge of a cliff.
-The monastery is listed in top 100 most endangered monuments of the world.
-Dhankar Gompa has several rooms, including meditation room and a room where Dalai Lama Slept.
+This incredible 1,200 structure sits atop the edge of a cliff.
+The monastery is listed in the world's top 100 most endangered monuments.
+Dhankar Gompa has several rooms, including a meditation room and a room where the Dalai Lama sleeps.

-The monastery has a prayer hall, located on a hill top and reached by a set of concrete steps.
-The views from atop of these buildings is simply breathtaking and are great attractions to enjoy.
+The monastery has a prayer hall located on a hilltop and reached by a set of concrete steps.
+The views from atop of these buildings are simply breathtaking and are great attractions to enjoy.

 This new monastery was established to move the monks from the old gompa.
-The monastery, named New Monastery is located 800 meters away.
-The monastery is not only a great sight, but also a wonderful place to visit.
+The monastery, named New Monastery, is located 800 meters away.
+The monastery is a great sight and a wonderful place to visit.